-FAS Tot maturity, its biology.
+FACT: It is not maturity, its biology.
 The young body cannot handle alcohol the way an adult one can.
-(NIAAA) Alcohol impairs judgement and reflexes.
+(NIAAA) Alcohol impairs judgment and reflexes.
 It increases the chances that you will make terrible choices that you never would have made sober.
 (NSDUH)